Sashed glazing units

 Centre pane U-Values as low as 0.5 W/m²K can be achieved by using triple glazing units consisting of 4mm glass on the outside, 18mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 18mm space filled with Argon gas, and 4mm glass on the inside (4/18Ar/4/18Ar/4).
 This type of triple glazing is suitable for use in sliding patio doors.

 Glazing is an important design element for any building and can make all the difference when creating a feature window or door.
 It can also make a significant difference to your privacy.

 In addition to frosted glass (as shown above) we offer a variety of obscure glazing patterns which offer various levels of privacy.
 We use Glass Solutions from Saint-Gobain, which is a leading manufacturer of glass throughout Europe.
 You can choose from the following options:

 Glazing spacer bars (Warm Edge Spacers)

-Glazing spacer bars is the name given to the edge of a sealed double or triple glazed unit.
+Glazing spacer bars refer to the edge of a sealed double or triple glazed unit.
 Spacer bars are used to separate the panes of glass by a specific gap and it’s what you see when you look inside your double glazed unit.

-We use warm edge spacers on all our products as standard, and do not use aluminium spacers except where requested or where the limitation of glass type means aluminium spacers are the only option.
+We use warm edge spacers on all our products as standard, unless aluminium spacers are specifically requested, or where the limitation of glass type means aluminium spacers are the only option.

-Warm edge spacers come in a wide rage of colours, and unless a specific colour is requested we automatically select the colour of spacer bar to match the paint colour.
-For example products which are white inside and outside will have white warm edge spacers, as shown in the above picture.
+Warm edge spacers come in a wide range of colours, and unless a specific colour is requested we automatically select the colour of spacer bar to match the paint colour.
+For example, products which are white inside and outside will have white warm edge spacers, as shown in the above picture.